isamu-isozaki/teamai_test/engineering/emergency-meeting-protocol/index.html.md

 2018-01-01 00:55 UTC Ran script:
 find -all projects
 It returned nil
-2018-01-01 01:05 UTC The joker of the group asked if we ‚Äòtried turning it on and off again‚Äô 2018-01-01 01:06 UTC Still no one is amused
+2018-01-01 01:05 UTC The joker of the group asked if we ‚Ätried turning it on and off again‚Ä 2018-01-01 01:06 UTC Still no one is amused
 2018-01-01 01:45 UTC Someone tried turning it on and off, things started working 2018-01-01 01:47 UTC Collective facepalm